sts10/tidy/readme.markdown

 - `tidy -l -o new_list.txt -h homophone_pairs.txt inputted_word_list.txt` Similar to above, but expects `homophones_pairs.txt` to be a list of homophones pairs separated by a comma ("right,write" then next line: "epic,epoch").
 If both words in the pair are on the inputted_word_list, Tidy will remove the second one.
 If only one of the words in the pair are on the list, Tidy won't remove it.
 Must be only two words per line.

-- `tidy -le -m 3 -o new-list.txt inputted_word_list.txt` Similar to above, but the `-m 3` means new list won't have any words under 3 characters in length.
-Also, `-e` flag will cause program to display [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) information when it's done making the new list.
+- `tidy -l -m 3 -o new-list.txt inputted_word_list.txt` Similar to above, but the `-m 3` means new list won't have any words under 3 characters in length.

 - `tidy -t -o just_the_words.txt diceware_list.txt` If you've got [a diceware list with numbers and a tab before each word](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt), the `-t` flag will delete everything up to and including the first tab in each line ("11133	abruptly" becomes "abruptly").